ibexa/documentation-developer/docs/guide/config_back_office.md

 The Universal Discovery Widget module (UDW) can be found in [Extending modules.](extending_modules.md#universal-discovery-widget-udw)

-## Customizing Calendar Widget
+## Customizing calendar widget

-For details on adding custom events to the calendar widget and customizing their appearance, see the [customizing Calendar widget](customizing_calendar.md) section.
+For details on adding custom events to the calendar widget and customizing their appearance, see [customizing Calendar widget](customizing_calendar.md).